Home

 • On the other hand, it is easy to see how probate can be a cumbersome, slow and costly process.
 When parties can't agree, the probate process can get bogged down in litigation.
 In the worst cases, the litigation costs can virtually wipe out the assets of the estate.

 So, having your estate distribution supervised by a probate court is not inherently good or bad.
 It just depends on your situation.
 Most people would rather the probate court not be involved as it usually will result in increased cost and delay.
 See How to Avoid Probate.
+Also, it's important to remember that some assets won't have to go through probate.
+For more about that read What Is Subject To Probate and Joint Ownership.

 For many, a living trust is a better option.
 But the issue of probate court supervision is just one of the issues to consider.
 For others, see Advantages of a Living Trust and Disadvantages of a Living Trust.